originjs/webpack-to-vite/README.md

     }
   }
   ```
+* ✅ V08: transform functional webpack config
+  * The `webpackConfigure` and `chainWebpack` options could be defined as object or function in `vue.config.js` module
+  * To avoid calling error when they were functional, we initialize config options and generate a temporary file (`vue.temp.config.js`) to reconfig `html-webpack-plugin`

 ### Webpack conversion
 > Webpack conversion is based on `webpack.config.js` or `webpack.base.js/webpack.dev.js/webpack.prod.js` or `webpack.build.js/webpack.production.js`, map configuration to `vite.config.js`